Green Bay Packers: 5 Things To Watch In Week 1 Vs. Seahawks [Opinion]

 Aaron Rodgers and the Green Bay Packers are set to kick off the 2017 NFL season this Sunday against the Seattle Seahawks.
 It is a game that they have been waiting for since losing in the NFC Championship Game last year to the Atlanta Falcons.
 On paper, the Packers once again look like a serious contender in the NFC.

 Most teams would be viewed as a Super Bowl contender simply by having Rodgers under center.
-The best quarterback in the NFL can power a team almost anywhere, although the last couple of years has shown that Green Bay needed to bring in more help for Rodgers.
+The best quarterback in the NFL can power a team almost anywhere, although the last couple of years have shown that Green Bay needed to bring in more help for Rodgers.

 Ted Thompson is not known for being aggressive in free agency, but that changed a bit this offseason.
 He went out and brought in star tight end Martellus Bennett, while also signing tight end Lance Kendricks to give Rodgers two more weapons.
-Green Bay also signed former 49ers’ defenders Ahmad Brooks and Quinton Dial to free agent deals to beef up their defense.
+Green Bay also signed former 49ers defenders Ahmad Brooks and Quinton Dial to free agent deals to beef up their defense.

 Needless to say, the Packers know that their window isn’t unending.
 Rodgers has brought one Super Bowl to Green Bay, but that isn’t enough for him or the franchise.